 Thompson describes what she calls the “ethical choreography” that allowed research to go on as the controversy continued.
 The intense ethical attention led to some important discoveries as scientists attempted to “invent around” ethical roadblocks.
 Some ethical concerns were highly legible; but others were hard to raise in the dominant procurial framing that allowed government funding for the practice of stem cell research to proceed despite controversy.
 Thompson broadens the debate to include such related topics as animal and human research subjecthood and altruism.
 Looking at fifteen years of stem cell debate and discoveries, Thompson argues that good science and good ethics are mutually reinforcing, rather than antithetical, in contemporary biomedicine.

 About the Author

-Charis Thompson is Professor in Sociology at the London School of Economics and Political Science.
+Charis Thompson is Associate Professor of Rhetoric and Women's Studies at the University of California, Berkeley.
 She is the author of Making Parents: The Ontological Choreography of Reproductive Technologies (MIT Press)

-"Bravo!
+“Bravo!
 A very important book.
 Charis Thompson shows how putting challenging bioethical issues on the table and cooperating without consensus to move ahead are producing good stem cell science in California and beyond.
 Describing the negotiations as choreography, Thompson reveals how important relations among stem cell researchers, their many publics, sponsors, users and research materials must grow and change to address the next generation of scientific potentialities and the complexities of traveling transnationally.
-Must reading for all of us."—Adele E. Clarke, University of California, San Francisco
+Must reading for all of us.”